 Is Proofread Anywhere a scam?
-The best and brightest people like Marie Curie, Albert Einstein, and Gandhi would not have been who they are if it weren’t for books.
+The best and brightest people like Marie Curie, Albert Einstein, and Gandhi would not have been who they were if it weren’t for books.

-The box-office bestselling movies we see in the theaters like Harry Potter, Jurassic Park, and Lord of The Rings would not have been so successful if it weren’t for the minds who put it into life on paper.
+The bestselling box-office movies we see in the theaters like Harry Potter, Jurassic Park, and Lord of The Rings would not have been so successful if it weren’t for the minds who put them into life on paper.

 Every profession and career-making up life as we know it today would not have flourished into civilization without the information carried by books.

-You see, the world we know now wouldn’t have been if it weren’t for the art of writing.
-Writing is an important aspect of our lives.
+The world we know now wouldn’t have been if it weren’t for the art of writing.
+Writing is an essential aspect of our lives.
 And just in case you don’t know, writing is not an easy task.

 Writing takes into account a lot of techniques and practices.
-It all starts with the basics like learning how to combine words properly, how to make eye-catching titles, and many more.
+It all starts with the basics like learning to combine words correctly, making eye-catching titles, and many more.

 One of the most important aspects of writing, and most of the time undermined, is proofreading.
 Later on, we will get to define proofreading.

 Writing can be a career and profession.
 Even proofreading can be a source of income, as well!

-A woman named Caitlin Pyle claims that you could make money online by proofreading with a course she created named Proofread Anywhere.
+A woman named Caitlin Pyle claims that you could make money online by proofreading with a course she created called Proofread Anywhere.